 Members of the council have direct control over the council's financial and operating policies.
-The total of Members' allowances paid in 2018/19 is disclosed in Note B6, Members' Allowances.
+The total of Members' allowances paid in 2019/20 is disclosed in Note B6, Members' Allowances.

 All elected Members are required to complete a questionnaire detailing any areas where potential conflicts of interest may occur between their private interests and their position as the elected representatives of the Council.
 Details are recorded in the register of members' interest, open to public inspection at the Council Offices during office hours.
-There are no significant related party transactions to report.